30010275/H-E-L-I-N-T-CHOPPER-MA/README.md

+🛩️ 1.
+Aircraft Management
+Manage and track helicopters in your fleet.

+✅ What it does:

+Allows the admin to add new aircraft (e.g., AW139, MD500).

+Stores aircraft details like:

+Model name

+Registration number

+Total flight hours

+Enables admins to edit or update aircraft information as flying hours increase or aircraft details change.

+💡 Why it matters: Helps you track maintenance intervals based on flight hours.

+🧾 2.
+Maintenance Logs
+Record all work done on each aircraft.

+✅ What it does:

+Lets you log maintenance events:

+Date of maintenance

+Description of work done (e.g., "Replaced rotor blade")

+Engineer's name

+Parts used or replaced

+Shows a maintenance history per aircraft.

+💡 Why it matters: Maintains proper records for compliance, audits, and safety checks.

+⏰ 3.
+Upcoming Maintenance Alerts
+Notifies admins when maintenance is due.

+✅ What it does:

+Sets rules like:

+"Every 100 flight hours"

+"Every 3 months"

+Compares current flight hours and last maintenance date

+Shows alerts like:

+“⚠️ MD500 due for inspection in 20 hours”

+“🚨 AW139 overdue for 3-month check”

+💡 Why it matters: Prevents missed servicing, keeps helicopters safe and compliant.

+🔐 4.
+Admin Login
+Restricts access to authorized users only.

+✅ What it does:

+Only logged-in admins (via username + password) can:

+Add/edit aircraft

+Add/edit maintenance logs

+Export reports

+Others can't access dashboard without logging in.

+💡 Why it matters: Protects sensitive maintenance data and ensures authorized handling.

+📄 5.
+Reports
+Generate summaries and printable logs.

+✅ What it does:

+Allows exporting PDF reports of:

+Aircraft maintenance history

+Upcoming due checks

+Monthly or yearly summaries

+Useful for:

+Sharing with regulatory bodies

+Internal audits

+Maintenance team reviews

+💡 Why it matters: Improves accountability and simplifies compliance with aviation authorities.

+✅ Summary:
+This MVP helps track helicopter health, ensure timely servicing, and maintain audit-ready records, all behind secure admin access.

 # HELINT Fleet Management Frontend

 A modern React + Vite + TypeScript dashboard for managing helicopter fleets and maintenance logs.
 Connects to the HELINT backend API for live data, authentication, and CRUD operations.